Scholarship Award Process

 A Graduate Assistantship in the Department of Criminal Justice and Social Work is an excellent way to offset the cost of your graduate education while you gain valuable experience working with department faculty.

-Graduate assistants will be paid a stipend of $15,000 to be distributed over the fall, spring and summer semesters.
+Graduate assistants will be paid a stipend of $10,000 to be distributed over the fall and spring semesters.
 In exchange, assistants spend 15 hours a week doing a variety of tasks which may include assisting with grading undergraduate assignments, grading undergraduate examinations, assistance with faculty research projects, or other administrative responsibilities.

 To be eligible for a graduate assistantship, you must be admitted to the MSCJ program, and should be available to work 15 hours a week.
 Newly admitted students and current students are eligible to apply.

 Applications are competitive- only 2 graduate assistantships are awarded each academic year.

 Deadline to apply is July 15.

 To apply, complete the online application and submit an essay explaining your interest and goals for the position.

 The externship/scholarship award was created in collaboration with the Harris County, Texas Juvenile Probation Department for a student interested in a career working with juvenile offenders.
 The student is awarded a $1500 per semester scholarship and a paid "externship" with the Harris County Juvenile Probation Department.
 The student must enroll in CJ 6370 Independent Study and satisfy certain academic requirements established by the instructor for the course.
 Application (PDF).